 I am the recipient of an AHRC Creative Economy Studentship led by The University of Edinburgh in partnership with Queen Margaret University and the Edinburgh Festival Fringe Society.

-In addition to my PhD, I have an avid interest in arts and health.
+My interest in community cohesion stems from my work in the field of arts and health where the provision of group creative experiences enabled psychosocial benefits.
 Previously I coordinated a major study at the Centre for Performance Science in London (a partnership of the Royal College of Music and Imperial College, London) exploring the benefits of singing for those affected by cancer, in addition to leading the coordination of the Performing Arts programme at Chelsea and Westminster Hospital.
-Currently I coordinate the Arts Health Early Career Research Network, lead on arts and health networking events in Scotland and support singing for wellbeing research in the School of Health in Social Science (UoE).
+Currently I am a coordinator for the Arts Health Early Career Research Network, member of the Arts Health Network Scotland working group, Tutor at Edinburgh College of Art and an Associated PhD student in the Institute for Music in Human and Social Development (UoE).